Checklist Menu Commands

 These are the menu commands under the Checklist Menu.

-This feature is very helpful for navigating around the Checklist when you are trying to edit specific Sections.
+This feature is very helpful for navigating around the Checklist when you are trying to edit specific Categories.

-We do not recommend using the GoTo function when first writing the Contract, simply because we believe that you should start at the top and work your way down through the entire Checklist so as to prevent forgetting a Section.
+We do not recommend using the GoTo function when first writing the specifications, simply because we believe that you should start at the top and work your way down through the entire Checklist so as to prevent forgetting a Category.

-The biggest difference between the Checklist and the GoTo list is that the Checklist is in a logical sequence, and the Goto list is in alphabetical order, which makes it easier to find a specific Section.
+The biggest difference between the Checklist and the GoTo list is that the Checklist is in numeric order, and the Goto list is in alphabetical order, which makes it easier to find a specific Category.

-To find a specific Section in the GoTo list, you may scroll down the list, or you may enter the first letter of the Section and the cursor will move to that portion of the GoTo list.
+To find a specific Category in the GoTo list, you may scroll down the list, or you may enter the first letter of the Category and the cursor will move to that portion of the GoTo list.

-To actually activate the GoTo function, you may select the Section from the GoTo list and then select the OK button, OR you may simply double-click the Section from the list.
+To actually activate the GoTo function, you may select the Category from the GoTo list and then select the OK button, OR you may simply double-click the Category from the list.

 The GoTo dialog box will close automatically when you activate the GoTo function.

-The Listings in the GoTo list have been written into the programming, and thus will not include any new Sections you may add to the Checklist.
+The Categories in the GoTo list have been written into the programming, and thus will not include any new Categories you may add to the Checklist.

 In other words, you can memorize how you’ve checked off the Checklist, and save it under a Template name, which allows you to reuse it again.

-No matter what Template you use (if any), you can always modify the Template selections as you continue the process of proceeding down the Checklist and writing a Contract for a specific project.
+No matter what Template you use (if any), you can always modify the Template selections as you continue the process of proceeding down the Checklist and developing the specs for the specific project.

-We've included the 10 Contract Templates just to give you an idea how they work.
-The "All Entries Selected" and "All Entries Unselected" are only there for us to test the program to it's max.
+We’ve included several Templates just to give you an idea how they work.
+The “All Entries Selected” and “All Entries Unselected” are only there for us to test the program to it’s max.
 You may delete them if you desire.